AirMech

-AirMech is a free-to-play multiplayer online battle arena video game developed and published by Carbon Games for Microsoft Windows, with Android and VR version in the works.
+AirMech is a free-to-play multiplayer online battle arena video game developed and published by Carbon Games for Windows, with Android and VR version in the works.
 Originally released onto Steam's early access program in November 2012 as the game was fully released in March 2018 under the name AirMech Strike, and additionally released a version on the Xbox 360, Xbox One and PlayStation 4 under the name AirMech Arena.

 Gameplay

 Inspired by Technosoft's popular Herzog Zwei for the Sega Mega Drive/Genesis, AirMech puts the player in similar perspective of a big transforming humanoid combat vehicle that can fly above the battle as well as land on the ground to aid units during battle.
 The game revolves around the player controlling their AirMech directly and then building units to assist in achieving whatever the goal of the game mode is.
 The player can build units and pick them up and can place them down on the battlefield to take part in the battle.
 The main objective of the game is to destroy the other team's fortress and/or keep the player's fortress running.
 The fortress spawns creeps which are infantry units that can capture outposts.
 Outposts are buildings that can heal AirMechs and units if they are picked up.

 Players can unlock units, pilots and AirMechs with ingame currency called kudos, which are earned after each match is completed.
 Players also gain persistent XP on completion of matches.
 The player can unlock various units as their level increases.
 Unit types include: infantry, tanks, some light cars, stationary units (for defense or economy), healing units, and traps.
 Alternatively, players can purchase diamonds which can unlock units and cosmetics.
 Any pilot/unit/item/airmech/part that affects gameplay can be bought with kudos.

 Players have one resource to manage, which is known as credits.
 Credits are generated by the fortress and every outpost the player owns.
 Different units require a certain amount of credits to be built.
 Players can also build special units called money makers to generate more credits.
 The player has an upkeep cap of around 30, although some units take up more of these slots than others.
 This number can be increased by capturing outposts as well as by building units known as generators.